eronnen/vscode-markdown-chess/README.md

 | **drawable** | Force to enable/disable drawing           | true / false         | false if arrows or sqaures supplied |
 | **lastMove** | Highlight last move                       | e2 e4                | Undefined                           |
 | **moves**    | Sequence of moves to view in the position | e4 e5 Nf3 Nf6 Nxe5   | Undefined                           |

+## PGN Viewer

+This extension also implements a viewer to PGN files. open your pgn with vscode and view your games!

+TODO: include GIF

 ## Themes